 - At the end after defeating Red Skull and his Giant Mecha, Cap and Winter Soldier give their parting words to each other from across the Washington Monument pool and over the com-link.
 Winter Soldier says that he should leave to try piecing his life back together, an explosion goes off and he escapes from Cap.
 As Steve turns to go he says: "I hope you find what you're looking for, soldier."
 He then hears on the intercom: "10/4, Cap.
 Bucky out."
 This was the first and only time that Winter Soldier willingly referred to himself as Bucky.
 After hearing it, Cap turned and smiled.

 The Deadliest Man Alive

-- Hulk is acting more angry than ever before.
+- Hulk is acting angrier than ever before.
 The first time Banner encounters Cap, he sullenly says "Hey, cap.
 My surrender worked out great, didn't it?" and hulks out.
-He then spends a good portion of his time on screen howling about betrayal and doing his best to smash the Cap, which is revealed to be caused by a mind-controlling implant activated by the Red Hulk.
-During a brainwashing-induced rampage, Wasp zaps the mind-control-cyber-dealie-thing off the Hulk's neck.
-Hulk collapses, then looks up at Cap, who he hasn't seen clearly since Skrull!Cap convinced him to surrender to the Hulkbusters, and says:It wasn't you.
+He then spends a good portion of his time on screen howling about betrayal and doing his best to smash Cap, which is revealed to be caused by a mind-controlling implant activated by the Red Hulk.
+During a brainwashing-induced rampage, Wasp fries the mind-control-cyber-dealie-thing off of the Hulk's neck.
+Hulk collapses, then looks up at Cap, who he hasn't seen clearly since Skrull!Cap convinced him to surrender to the Hulkbusters and says:It wasn't you.
 You didn't betray me, did you?